 3) Speaking, Not Engaging

-If your marketing strategy consists of speaking without listening, you will lose out on the very customers you seek out.
-People looking for a credit union want that personal touch.
+If your marketing strategy consists of speaking without listening, you will lose out on the very customers you seek.
+People looking for a local financial institution want that personal touch.
 They want to be understood and appreciated.

 Rather than simply delivering a product or service, engage your members and potential customers in conversation to learn about their needs and exceed their expectations.